Dmitry Peskov: Early life and education

-Peskov was born in Moscow.
-His father, Sergey, headed the Soviet diplomatic mission in Pakistan.
+Peskov was born in Moscow on 17 October 1967.

+His father, Sergey, was the Russian ambassador to Pakistan from 2004 until 2008, and the ambassador to Oman from 2011 until 2013.
 In 1989, Peskov graduated from the Institute of Asian and African Countries at the Moscow State University, specializing in History and Eastern studies.
 In the same year, Peskov joined the Soviet Foreign Ministry.

-Political career
+Diplomatic career

 In 1990, Peskov was appointed to the Soviet embassy in Ankara, Turkey, as an administrative assistant.
 He subsequently filled the positions of attaché and then third secretary at the embassy.
-In 1994, he was assigned to work in the Russian foreign ministry in Moscow.
+In 1994, he was assigned to work in the Russian Foreign Ministry in Moscow.
 After two years there, he was posted back to Ankara in 1996 with the diplomatic rank of second, and then first secretary at the Russian embassy.

 In 2000, Peskov returned to Russia to work at the press service of the Russian president, serving in a number of positions, including a four-year term as the first deputy press secretary of the Russian president, from 2004 to 2008.
-Peskov has served as Putin's spokesman since April 2000.
+Peskov has served as Putin's spokesperson since April 2000.
 Peskov was named as prime minister Viktor Zubkov's press secretary on 25 April 2008, putting him in place to lead Vladimir Putin's press operations when he moved to the job of Prime Minister under Dmitry Medvedev's presidency.
 In May 2012, when Putin again became president, Peskov succeeded Natalya Timakova as the presidential spokesperson.
 During the 2011–2013 Russian protests in which riot police clubbed protestors, Peskov said that "protesters who hurt riot police should have their livers smeared on the asphalt", causing an outcry among opposition activists.

 In January 2016, Donald Trump's personal lawyer, Michael Cohen, sent an e-mail to Dmitry Peskov asking for help with a business deal in Moscow.
-The Washington Post called this the "most direct outreach documented by a top Trump aide to a similarly senior member of Putin’s government."
+The Washington Post called this the "most direct outreach documented by a top Trump aide to a similarly senior member of Putin's government."
 After initial difficulties in addressing the email Peskov's office replied by email and telephone.
 Cohen denied this response when testifying to Congress but later said that he had lied, and the Moscow project had continued until at least June 2016.

+Peskov has the federal state civilian service rank of 1st class Active State Councillor of the Russian Federation.